dt-orders/keptn-orders-setup/README.md

 # Bastion host setup

 See these instructions for provisioning an ubuntu 16.04 LTS host on the targeted cloud provider.
+The setup scripts assume this version, so don't adjust this.
 * [Google Compute Engine VM](GOOGLE.md)

 # Provision Cluster, Install Keptn, and onboard the Orders application